nachazo/scryfalldler/README.md

     -p, -proxy		Set proxy for connections (format http://proxy:port).
     -n, -no-check	By default, script check for updates each execution (requesting to GitHub).
                         A message will warn you on new versions.
 You can avoid it with this option.
+    -x, -ext		Extension for card images.
+Instead .jpg (default value) that XMage uses, you could force what will be used, for example "png" Default value: jpg.

 Site:
   https://github.com/nachazo/scryfalldler